For SellersIndustry Guide

 Common Red Flags and Discount Factors: What to Avoid

 Just as certain attributes drive value up, specific red flags can severely derail a deal or significantly discount the valuation.
-Buyers are highly adept at identifying and quantifying these risks during their extensive due diligence process.
-Proactive identification and mitigation of these issues are critical for sellers.
+Buyers are highly adept at identifying and quantifying these risks during due diligence.

 1. Excessive Customer Concentration